 - Offensive language is forbidden.
 Phonetic considerations must be taken into account to ensure all words are non-offensive when pronounced in Arabic.

 - Company names cannot contain references to Allah or anything relating to Him.

 - Only full personal names can be included in your company name– meaning both first name and last name are required if you are using your personal name for your company name.

-- If you do choose to name your company after a person, they must be either a partner or owner of the company as named on the company licence.
+- If you do choose to name your company after a person, they must be either a partner or owner of the company as named on the company license.

-- Company names should include no references to political organisations or religious or sectarian groups, such as the FBI or Mafia.
+- Company names should include no references to political organizations or religious or sectarian groups, such as the FBI or Mafia.